NEXT TRAINING BEGINS Spring 2018

 - A unique opportunity for those who have a strong background in birth-related knowledge and are already trained as childbirth educators, to increase their confidence, strengthen their teaching skills and revitalize their own courses!
 Contact us for more details on individualizing a program to fit your goals.

 - Formal coursework consists of 36+ hours of class time over the period of 3 months.
-(Download the 2017 Proposed Course Schedule)
+(Download the 2017 Course Schedule).

 - The curriculum includes 4 hours of instruction on teaching and engaging adult learners.
 This experiential portion of the course is fundamental to learning how to design a curriculum, planning and organizing childbirth classes, acquiring teaching strategies and understanding key principles of adult education.

 - The heart of the course consists of 7 weekly four – hour evening seminars.
-At each seminar, specific content of the curriculum will be reviewed in detail, learning objectives will be defined.
-Students will be required to come prepared to teach a brief portion of one of the topics being covered that day.
+At each seminar, specific content of the curriculum will be reviewed in detail, learning objectives will be defined and how to present/teach the specific topics will be covered.

 - By completing each of the evening seminars, the student will gain exposure and experience with the primary elements of a comprehensive childbirth education curriculum.
 This will allow students to design, step by step, their own complete childbirth class series.
 At the end of the course, students will work individually with one of our faculty to finalize their curriculum outline with specific teaching methods and class activities for each section.